 What we do: Our highly regarded firm has a strong business services offering, including corporate and commercial, employment, commercial property and dispute resolution.
 We also have experienced private client and family lawyers, and specialist lawyers in personal injury, child care, residential property and criminal defence.

 Perks: Trainees are enrolled into our pension scheme and are given life cover from day one.
 Trainees will also benefit from our employee benefits scheme which includes offers and discounts on a variety of products and experiences.
-As part of the mentor scheme, trainees will get together three times a year for social events.
+As part of the mentor scheme, trainees will get together multiple times a year for social events.
 Generous company sick pay; flexible working culture; group life assurance; commitment to development and progression; quality exposure to matters.